squidfunk/mkdocs-material/README.md

 ## What to expect

-* Responsive design and fluid layout for all kinds of screens and devices, designed to serve your project documentation in a user-friendly way with optimal readability.
+* Responsive design and fluid layout for all kinds of screens and devices, designed to serve your project documentation in a user-friendly way in 17 languages with optimal readability.

 * Easily customizable primary and accent color, fonts, favicon and logo;
   straight forward localization through theme extension; integrated with Google